Did you know you can cut your environmental impact with a few simple changes in your bathroom buying and habits?

 The bathroom may not be the room you’d think of when you consider high energy consumption in your home.
 Instead, you might consider the electricity-hungry refrigerator in the kitchen, the clothes dryer in the laundry room, or the plethora of electronics in the living room and family room to be the biggest culprits.
 But it’s worthwhile to take a second look at your bathroom and how you can make a few tweaks to use less energy there as well.

 Here are a few tricks that can help you save energy (and water) in the bathroom.

 This article contains affiliate links.
 If you purchase an item through one of these links, we receive a small commission that helps fund our Recycling Directory.

 The largest energy users in your bathroom are the largest water users: the shower and the tub.

 Water heating accounts for about 17% of an average family’s energy usage or about 4,000 watts a year.
-You can reduce this energy usage by lowering the temperature on your hot water heater.
-It is recommended to set temperature below 120 degrees to reduce scalding and 115 is often just as comfortable.
+You can reduce this energy usage by lowering the temperature of your hot water heater.
+While your heater might be preset at 140 degrees Fahrenheit, this presents a risk of scalding hot water in addition to wasting energy.
+Most households need it no hotter than 120 degrees and 115 is often just as comfortable.
 Experiment for a few days to see your tolerance levels.

 Additionally, you can reduce water usage by installing a low-flow showerhead that aerates the water so it uses less of it.
 Of course, taking shorter showers (and lower baths) will also use less water.
 To encourage shorter showers, use a waterproof timer to create competition between the kids — and adults!
 Your sinks don’t use nearly as much water as the shower and tub but low-flow faucets and aerators help reduce water usage there as well.